patiljignesh/iOS-Swift-with-First-Principles/Struct.md

 - Struct can have properties and it can have behaviours
   - Properties: ` let name, var citizen, var resources `
   - Behaviour: ` func doSomething() {...} `
+- When creating a struct file, keep the file name same as the struct
 - Example:

 ```